RockLib/RockLib.Encryption/README.md

 #### `Encrypt` / `Decrypt` methods

-Each of the `Encrypt` and `Decrypt` methods should be self-explainatory: they encrypt or decrypt values, where a value can be a string or a byte array.
+These are the main methods of the interface.
+Each of the `Encrypt` and `Decrypt` methods take two parameters.
+The first one is the value to be operated upon, and has a type of either `string` or `byte[]`.
+Note that this type determines the return type of the method.
+The second parameter is a `keyIdentifier` object, as described above.

 ```c#
 ICrypto crypto = // TODO: initialize with an implementation of ICrypto that has a default key.